dbvideostriketeam/wubloader/DATABASE.md

 it is indeterminate whether the upload actually occurred - in this unlikely scenario, an operator should manually inspect things and decide on further action.

-* `UPLOADED`: An event which has been succesfully uploaded.
+* `TRANSCODING`: An event which has been succesfully uploaded, but is not yet ready for public consumption.
+The upload is no longer cancellable.
 If further re-edits need to be applied, an operator should manually delete or unlist the video then set the state back to `UNEDITED`.
+In youtube terms, this covers the period after upload while transcoding is happening and the video is not yet able to be played (or only at reduced resolution).

+* `DONE`: An event whose video is ready for public consumption.
+As with `TRANSCODING`, if changes need to be made, an operator should manually delete or unlist the video then set the state back to `UNEDITED`.

 The following transitions are possible: